Chima-01/alx-higher_level_programming/0x08-python-more_classes/README.md

 # Object Oriented Programming (OOP)

 ### Instance Variable
-Instance variables declared with a method
+Instance variables declared within a method

 ### Class Variable
-class variables are declared within a class so i can be accessed by all method
+class variables are declared within a class, so it can be accessed by all method

 ### Object
-Objects are variables which as an instance to a class
+Objects are variables which (acts as or is) an instance to a class

 ### Methods
 ### Attributes